Up-Devs/db-docs/guide/guide/jsonDB/import.md

-# Import datas to JsonDB
+# Importing datas to JsonDB

 ::: warning
 This can only be used in `dev` version!